mate-academy/recure/README.md

 First, run `npm install recure` for your app.

-Then, in an Express app:
+Then, in your app put the code:

 ```typescript
 import { recure } from 'recure/lib'